proge-software/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     <add key="INCIDENT_API_URL" value="http://incidentapi32csxy6h3s7bku.azurewebsites.net" />
     ```

-    > The URL should not have a `/` on the end!
+    > The URL should not have a `/` on the end and MUST use the http protocol (NOT HTTPS)!

-1. To use the API in our application, right click on the `DevCamp.WebApp` project in the Solution Explorer, select `Add` -> `REST API Client`.
+11. To use the API in our application, right click on the `DevCamp.WebApp` project in the Solution Explorer, select `Add` -> `REST API Client`.

     ![image](./media/2017-06-16_12_14_00.png)